Amazon DynamoDB

 โ Answer & Explanation

-D โ NEW_AND_OLD_IMAGES captures both states, useful for auditing what changed.
+D โ NEW_AND_OLD_IMAGES captures both states, ideal for auditing changes and computing diffs.

 Q4.
-A team needs sub-millisecond read latency on DynamoDB.
-What should they use?
+Sub-millisecond read latency on DynamoDB.
+What to use?

 A) ElastiCache Redis